henrysky/astroNN/docs/source/quick_start.rst

 If you are not dealing with APOGEE or GAIA data, please ignore those warnings.
 If error raised to prevent you to use some of astroNN functionality, please report it as a bug to https://github.com/henrysky/astroNN/issues

-If you don't want those warning to be shown again, go to astroNN's configuration file and set ``environmentvariablewarning`` to ``False``
+If you don't want those warnings to be shown again, go to astroNN's configuration file and set ``environmentvariablewarning`` to ``False``

 Configuration file